 How to close the deal

 So you’ve taken all of the most pertinent information about your business and what you do, framed it from your reader’s perspective, and made sure all the benefits were super clear…

 Logical language, facts, and pretty pictures are great, but it’s emotion that leads to sales.

 How do my ideal clients want to feel?

-- You now have more time to work on your business not in your business
+- More time to work on their business rather than in their business

-- An experienced professional can find areas for improvement in the business
+- The experience to suggest areas for improvement in the business

 - More time – feeling of freedom